parisepigenetics/bibs/_training/cluster_training_2602.md

 The launcher allows you to start a Terminal that can be used for the rest of this course.

 ## 3. via SSH
+Open your local terminal and type
 ```
 ssh -o PubkeyAuthentication=no username@ipop-up.rpbs.univ-paris-diderot.fr
 ```
+You won't see anything when you type your password, this is normal, don't panic!

 <span>{% include icon.liquid id='exclamation-triangle' %} <b>Security warning</b></span><br>
 Never leave your computer unsupervised with your session open and iPOP-UP server connected.
 {:.ui.large.warning.message}

-You won't see anything when you type your password, this is normal, don't panic!

 ## Optional: use a file explorer

-In you don't use Ondemand or JupyterHub, you can use the file manager from GNOME to navigate easily on iPOP-UP file server.
+In you don't use OnDemand or JupyterHub, you can use the file manager from GNOME to navigate easily on iPOP-UP file server.
 - Open the file manager `Fichiers`.
 - Click on `Autres emplacements` on the side bar.
 - In the bar `Connexion à un serveur`, type `sftp://ipop-up.rpbs.univ-paris-diderot.fr/` and press the enter key.